Contents

 4. Watermelon — about 92 percent water

-Watermelon is roughly 92 percent water by weight, which makes it one of the most efficient ways to nudge daily fluid intake up.
+Watermelon is roughly 92 percent water by weight, which makes it one of the easiest ways to nudge daily fluid up.
 It’s also very low in sodium, modest in calories, and a natural source of potassium and lycopene.
-For someone trying to dilute concentrated urine — a generic recommendation across nearly all stone types — watermelon is a useful summer staple.
-Our full guide to watermelon and the kidneys goes deeper.
+For anyone trying to keep urine dilute — a near-universal recommendation across stone types — it’s a useful summer staple.
+The full guide to watermelon and the kidneys goes deeper.

 5. Cantaloupe — beta-carotene plus water

-Cantaloupe (a type of muskmelon) is about 90 percent water, with a stronger beta-carotene and vitamin C profile than watermelon.
-The kidney-relevant story is similar: high water, low sodium, useful potassium content.
-There’s nothing magical about cantaloupe for kidney disease specifically — it’s a hydrating, nutrient-dense fruit.
-See more in our muskmelon benefits guide.
+Cantaloupe is about 90 percent water, with more beta-carotene and vitamin C than watermelon.
+The kidney-relevant story is the same: high water, low sodium, useful potassium.
+There’s nothing magical here for kidney disease specifically — it’s a hydrating, nutrient-dense fruit, and that’s enough.

-6. Honeydew and other melons — the same hydration story
+6. Honeydew and other melons — the same hydration role

-Honeydew, Persian melon, and other muskmelon-family fruits all play the same role: 88 to 92 percent water, low sodium, naturally sweet without added sugar.
-They earn their slot mostly by helping with the central goal — keeping urine dilute.
+Honeydew, Persian melon, and the rest of the muskmelon family all do one thing well: 88 to 92 percent water, low sodium, naturally sweet without added sugar.
+They earn their slot by serving the central goal, keeping urine dilute.

-7. Pears — gentle on the kidneys, naturally low in sodium
+7. Pears — gentle, naturally low in sodium and oxalate

-Pears are unusual among fruits in being very low in oxalate, very low in sodium, and very low in protein, with a useful potassium content and a mild diuretic effect from their high water content.
-This profile is why kidney dietitians often list pears as a safer fruit choice during the early stages of chronic kidney disease, where potassium and oxalate restrictions matter.
+Pears are unusual: very low in oxalate, very low in sodium, very low in protein, with useful potassium and a mild diuretic nudge from their water content.
+That profile is why kidney dietitians often list pears among the safer fruit choices in the earlier stages of chronic kidney disease, where oxalate and potassium both matter.

-Celery is roughly 95 percent water and contains compounds in its essential oils that have a mild diuretic effect — meaning a small increase in urine output.
-It is not a treatment for high blood pressure, edema, or kidney stones, despite some traditional claims.
-What it offers is hydration, fiber, and a very low calorie count.
-See our article on celery for the broader profile.
+Celery is about 95 percent water and carries compounds in its oils that have a mild diuretic effect — a small bump in urine output.
+It is not a treatment for high blood pressure, swelling, or stones, despite the traditional claims.
+What it offers is hydration, fiber, and very few calories.
+The celery article has the fuller profile.

-Asparagus contains asparagine, an amino acid that contributes to its mild diuretic effect.
-The same effect is the reason older nephrology texts and some clinicians advise people with active kidney inflammation (nephritis) to limit asparagus — the increase in urine production can be more than the kidneys want during a flare.
-For healthy adults, modest amounts are fine.
+Asparagus contains asparagine, an amino acid tied to its mild diuretic effect.
+That same effect is why older nephrology texts advised people with active kidney inflammation (nephritis) to go easy on it — the extra urine production can be more than inflamed kidneys want during a flare.
+For healthy adults, normal amounts are fine.

-10. Eggplant — water-rich, low in sodium, low in calories
+10. Eggplant — water-rich, low sodium, low calorie

-Eggplant is around 92 percent water and very low in sodium, calories, and protein — a useful background vegetable in kidney-supportive cooking, especially in dishes where it replaces meat (eggplant parmesan with a light cheese layer, for example).
-Read more in our eggplant health benefits article.
+Eggplant is roughly 92 percent water and very low in sodium, calories, and protein — a useful background vegetable in kidney-supportive cooking, especially where it stands in for meat (a lighter eggplant parmesan, say).
+More in the eggplant benefits article.

-Older European nutrition texts recommended a small daily handful of hazelnuts for people prone to uric acid stones, based on the alkalizing effect of their mineral profile.
+Older European nutrition texts recommended a small daily handful of hazelnuts for people prone to uric acid stones, on the theory that their mineral profile has an alkalizing effect.
 The modern picture is more mixed.
-Hazelnuts are nutritionally strong — high in monounsaturated fat, magnesium, vitamin E — but most major U.S. nephrology guidance puts nuts in general on the list of foods to limit if you form calcium oxalate stones, because nuts are moderate in oxalate [NIDDK, 2017]; [Mayo Clinic, 2025].
+Hazelnuts are nutritionally strong — monounsaturated fat, magnesium, vitamin E — but most U.S. nephrology guidance puts nuts in general on the limit-list for people who form calcium oxalate stones, because nuts carry meaningful oxalate [NIDDK, 2017]; [Mayo Clinic, 2025].

-A reasonable read: for people without a stone history, a small daily handful of hazelnuts is fine and supports general health.
-For people with calcium oxalate stones, hazelnuts probably do not belong on a daily list.
-See the deeper breakdown in our hazelnut profile.
+So a reasonable read: if you’ve never had a stone, a small daily handful is fine and broadly good for you.
+If you form calcium oxalate stones, hazelnuts probably don’t belong on a daily list.

 Quick reference: what each food brings